LubosRemplik/.tmux-local/README.md

 ## Cheat sheet

-Few shortcuts to remember.
 Prefix is set to `Ctrl + S` i.e. send-prefix for now, was not able to set it to `Ctrl + ,` which I prefer.

 ### Basics